splunk/public-o11y-docs/gdi/get-data-in/application/istio/istio.rst

 To send telemetry from Istio to Observability Cloud you need the following:

 - Istio 1.8 and higher
-- Splunk OpenTelemetry Collector for Kubernetes in agent mode.
+- Splunk OpenTelemetry Collector for Kubernetes in Host monitoring mode.
 See :ref:`otel-install-k8s`.
 - Splunk APM instrumentation with B3 context propagation.
 To set B3 as the context propagator, set the ``OTEL_PROPAGATORS`` environment variable to ``b3``.

 OpenCensus and W3C trace context are not supported because Istio does not support them.